MingkaiMa/Student-Record/README.md

 # Student-Record
-Implement linked list for an practical application: student records
+Implement linked list for an practical application: student records.
+Based on C language.